houseman/league-ranker/README.md

 ```
 ## Configuration
 As mentioned above, configuration is stored in a YAML file, which may be specified.

+Default behaviour may be altered using the command-line options described above.

 It is also possible to set configuration values using environment variables.
 For example:
 ```shell